 Graphemes are half of the puzzle of reading.
 The other half is phonemes: the sounds that graphemes can represent.

-However, the really sneaky thing is that graphemes can be used to represent different phonemes, such as how the letter 'a' has a short sound and a long sound .
+However, the really sneaky thing is that graphemes can be used to represent different phonemes, such as how the letter 'a' can represent many sounds , , , or .
 This is where correspondences come in.
 They bridge graphemes and phonemes.
-Learn more in our article about Correspondences!
+Learn more in our article about correspondences!